psychemedia/sin-eater-resources/resources/PAOBS_observations-popular-antiquities_brand.md

 In the Festyvall, fol.
 1511, fol.
 149 b. is the following passage : " We rede in olde tyme good people wolde on All haloween daye *bake brade* and dele it for all crysten soules."

 I find the following, which is much to my purpose, in "Festa Anglo-Romana," p.
 109. All Souls Day, Nov.
-2d. " The custom of *Soul Mass Cakes*, which are a kind of Oat Cakes, that some of the richer sorts of persons in Lancashire and Herefordshire (among the Papists there) use still to give the poor on this day : and they, in retribution of their charity, hold themselves obliged to say tliis old couplet :
+2d. " The custom of *Soul Mass Cakes*, which are a kind of Oat Cakes, that some of the richer sorts of persons in Lancashire and Herefordshire (among the Papists there) use still to give the poor on this day : and they, in retribution of their charity, hold themselves obliged to say this old couplet :

 — ' God have your Saul,
 Beens and all."